- About Us

 Drain Cleaning Tricks to Try First

-- Pour one cup of baking soda into the drain.
+- Pour 1 cup of baking soda down the drain.

-- Add two cups of boiling water to the drain.
+- Add 2 cups of boiling water to the drain.

-- Pour an additional cup of baking soda and one cup of white vinegar down the drain.
+- Pour down another cup of baking soda, plus 1 cup of white vinegar.

-- Cover the drain and wait for the bubbles to subside.
+- Plug the drain and wait until the bubbles start to subside.

-This method is effective because hot water can dissolve any sludge buildup in the pipes.
-The baking soda and vinegar react to create a bubbling foam that dislodges any blockages in the drain.
-To ensure that all the material is cleared through the pipe, pour additional water down the drain.
-Congratulations!
+This works because hot water is effective at dissolving pipe sludge.
+The baking soda and vinegar create a bubbling foam that helps dislodge any material blocking the way.
+Pour more water down to get all the material down through the pipe—voila!
 You may not need to call a 24-hour plumber.

 Do Homemade Drain Cleaners Always Work?